October 13, 2017, by Brigitte Nerlich

 Science and metaphor, past and future

 When I was writing this blog post I stumbled upon a 2016 dissertation by Jeffrey Thomas Wright, which is worth reading.
 On p.
 117 he says the following: “Science did not only recently become a relevant topic for rhetoricians.
 It was of interest to them back in the Victorian era and before.
 Moreover, the rhetoricians’ views of science were of interest to the scientists, themselves.
 In this respect, the rhetoric of science was more powerful than it is today—even though the field did not exist as a separate discipline.”
 And it was more than ‘science communication’…

-I think it is worth reinvigorating exchanges between experts in science and experts in rhetoric which led, for example, to Faraday going to lectures by Smart and to Darwin reading quite a few works on rhetoric, including Smart’s.
+I think it is worth reinvigorating exchanges between experts in science and experts in rhetoric which led, for example, to Faraday going to lectures by Smart, Smart advising Faraday on how to lecture, and to Darwin reading quite a few works on rhetoric, including Smart’s.

 There are still a lot of questions though.
 If metaphors are constitutive of language and by implication to knowledge and science, what does this mean for ‘truth’?
 Is there a case to be made for saying: ‘Metaphors are only important to science as heuristic devices and explanatory tools, but they have “no place in a finished scientific theory” (whatever that may be)?’
 Or, indeed, not!?
 Discuss….

 Image: Faraday lecturing at Royal Institution, Wellcome Collection